deathtothecorporation/simple-counter-agent/README.md

      pier (156): live
   ```
 - start a sum, note its port
+- do `+code` to get the login code for this ship, note that down.
 - install the desk:
   - `|new-desk %counter`
   - `|mount %counter`